waltertan12/react-plotly-rails/README.md

 # React-Ploty for Rails

-A React component that builds PlotlyJS graphs
+A React component that builds PlotlyJS graphs.
+Click [here](http://github.com/michaelAlvarino/React-Plotly) for more information about React-Plotly.

 ## Installation